Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-While multiple parameter changes could account for the 60\% CW bias observed in the (control) endothelial doublet system, there are two primary reasons we do not consider this perturbation.
-(1) The cases with CW bias, also correspond to cases where persistence of unidirectional rotational motion is diminished significantly ($\leq65\%$) -- which is not in agreement with experimental findings (Fig.~1B).
-(2) Moreover, these parameter variations are done simultaneously across both cells, yet in~\cite{Badih2025}, it was suggested that there is a mechanochemical asymmetry between the cells (Fig.~1C, Fig.~4B in~\cite{Badih2025}).
-Inspired by Badih et al.'s measurements of statistically significant differences in the exerted mechanical energy, we posited that cell-to-cell differences could give rise to a chiral bias.
+While multiple parameter changes could account for the 60\% CW bias observed in the (control) endothelial doublet system, there are two primary reasons we do not consider these perturbations.
+(1) The cases with CW bias also correspond to instances where the persistence of unidirectional rotational movement is significantly diminished ($\leq62\%$) -- which quantitatively is not in agreement with experimental findings (Fig.~\ref{fig:exp_results}B).
+(2) These parameter variations are made simultaneously across both cells; however, in~\cite{Badih2025}, it was demonstrated that there is an asymmetry between the cells, specifically in their exerted mechanical energy (Fig.~\ref{fig:exp_results}C, Fig.~4B in~\cite{Badih2025}).
+Inspired by these findings, we posit that cell-to-cell differences in model parameters could also give rise to a directionality bias.

-Indeed, that was the case -- setting an asymmetry in the velocity alignment timescale (in either cell) produced a modest reduction in the number of rotating doublets from 85\% to 71\%, with 61\% of those persistently rotating doublets in CW arrangement (purple regions, Fig.~5A-C).
-Recapitulating the experiments was also the trend in the rotational speed -- CCW doublets have a significantly lower angular speed compared to CW doublets (Fig.~5D).
-Our explanation for the reduction in number of rotating doublets is the number of collisions increases once an asymmetry in timescales is introduced.
-The combination of centering forces from confinement and volume exclusion, ensures that the system moves as a dumbbell with an end that is more responsive to its CW-biased polarity machinery.
+Indeed, that is the case -- setting an asymmetry in the velocity alignment timescale produced a modest reduction in the average number of rotating doublets from 85\% to 71\%, with 62\% of those persistently rotating doublets in a CW arrangement (Fig.~\ref{fig:doublet_round1_results}B).
+The results are consistent, independent of which cell has a slightly faster velocity alignment timescale (Fig.~S4).
+The model also recapitulates the experimental trend in rotational speed --- CW doublets have a significantly higher angular speed compared to CCW doublets (Fig.~\ref{fig:doublet_round1_results}C).
+Our explanation for the reduction in rotating doublets is that introducing asymmetric polarity response timescales increases the frequency of directional misalignment between cells.
+These directional conflicts --- where cells' polarities orient in opposite directions --- disrupt the coordination necessary for sustained, cohesive movement.
+The combination of centering forces from confinement and volume exclusion ensures that the system moves as a dumbbell, with one end that is more responsive to its CW-biased polarity machinery.
+The trend in speed follows from the same argument: the CW tilt in polarization dynamics preps the system with a directionality that would otherwise have to be agreed upon to resolve head-on collisions (which slow down the coherent motility dynamics).